Stir the Deep with Me: Lesson 1

 Hi Rachel.
 Our slow computer doesn’t do well with You Tube presentations.
 Nonetheless, if it’s ok, I would like to link to this, and following ones, when time permits.
 It’s ever so imortant for us to be in close to the Lord continually and always atuned to the Spirit.
 I have much growing to do; especially with an overactive imagination that requires constant casting down.

 John – I don’t attend a church as in the church system.
 There are some blogs I’ve written about how I felt God’s call out of the Church System and to His Word.
-This is my personal experience . . . http://stirringthedeep.com/2009/09/10/out-of-the-church-system-into-his-arms/ — others are under the category “Outside the Church System” on the rightside column of my blog.
+This is my personal experience . . . https://stirringthedeep.com/2009/09/10/out-of-the-church-system-into-his-arms/ — others are under the category “Outside the Church System” on the rightside column of my blog.
 I’m planning on writting more about my experience in a post next week.

 Thats cool.
 So, all those scriptures about everlasting punishment, you think God was just blowing hot air?
 There are munerous scriptures about hell and eternal damnation.
 How can you be a universalist?
 I think just about very single orthodox denomination believes in a hell that is eternal.